backupbrew/switchbrew/Flog.md

 The titleID for "flog" is used by 3 funcs in [qlaunch](Qlaunch.md "wikilink").
 It's unknown what exactly triggers launching this title officially.
+This can be run with unofficial methods.

 The ROM is not loaded via [FS](Filesystem%20services.md "wikilink").

 "flog" == "golf" backwards.
 This runs the NES "Golf" game.
 Two-player via joy-cons is supported.
+Controls are "d-pad" buttons + stick, however motion control while holding the Z{L/R} button is also supported instead of using buttons.

 ![Flog main-screen](Flog0.jpg "Flog main-screen") ![Flog 1-player](Flog1.jpg "Flog 1-player") ![Flog 2-player mode as